Plume raises $85 million to bring smarter Wi-Fi networks to more homes

-Plume, a Comcast-backed startup that develops an AI-powered adaptive home Wi-Fi mesh network system, has raised $85 million in a mixture of equity and debt financing.
+Plume, a Comcast-backed startup developing an AI-powered adaptive home Wi-Fi mesh network system, has raised $85 million in a mixture of equity and debt financing.
 The $60 million series D equity investors included Qualcomm, Charter Communications, Belkin, Service Electric Cablevision, Liberty Global, and Shaw Communications, while the debt facility was provided by Silicon Valley Bank and WesterRiver Group.

-This takes the San Francisco-based startup’s total funding to $127 million with a valuation of $510 million.
+This takes the San Francisco-based startup’s total funding to $127 million, at a valuation of $510 million.

 Founded in 2014, Plume is one of a number of companies seeking to improve Wi-Fi connectivity by strategically placing multiple routers throughout a home.
 Plume continuously learns and adapts to each household — monitoring internet usage and allocating bandwidth based on the devices that need it most.
 Other notable players in the Wi-Fi mesh network space include Eero, which Amazon bought last year, Google’s Nest, Netgear’s Orbi, and even new Plume investor Belkin.